 Where does this sense of wrongness come from?

-rather than an external perfection to be ascended to.
-And through the burning at the stake of tens, maybe even hundreds of thousands of women, so called witches during the dark ages, removing their font of wisdom from our culture.
+- The desecration of ancient Goddess cultures where Spirit was earthy and embodied, rather than an external perfection to be ascended to.
+And through the burning at the stake of tens, maybe hundreds of thousands of women as so called witches during the dark ages, removing this font of wisdom from our culture.

-t lives in the social, sexual, cultural and political repression of women that remains around the world today.
+- The social, sexual, cultural and political repression of women that remains around the world today.

 How does this overwhelming history impact us as women?

-Disconnected from our embodied truth and sense of self we say yes when we mean no. We say nothing when we mean yes.
+Disconnected from our embodied truth and sense of self, we say yes, when we mean no. We say nothing when we mean yes.

-We develop a false strength, an ego based power that doesn’t allow us to take responsibility when we ARE in the wrong, as in feeling so wrong already there is great resistance to feeling more, denying us our compassion.
+We develop a false strength, an ego based power that doesn’t allow us to take responsibility when we ARE in the wrong.
+This is because in feeling so wrong already there is unconscious resistance to feeling even more wrong.

 Our inner rage at this wrongness leads us to project our shame onto, and emasculate men in a thousand different ways, fatally damaging our relationships with them.